nirvanshukla/CitiBikeData/README.md

 ---
 ### File Explanations

-CitiBikeAnalysis contains the full project intergrated everyone's contributions CitiBikeMembershipInsights contains some of the starter code used to derive the membership insights, as well as some unused code that primairly contains analysis of New York's CitiBike data.
+- CitiBikeAnalysis contains the full project intergrated everyone's contributions.
+- CitiBikeMembershipInsights contains some of the starter code used to derive the membership insights, as well as some unused code that primairly contains analysis of New York's CitiBike data.

 ---